ReCore: Development

 Development started in early 2014 and took 14 months to go into full production.
 The concept was contributed by Keiji Inafune, who wished to convey the idea of surviving in a world verging on human extinction.
 The developers first came up with the robots, whose anatomical design problems would later be solved by the insertion of cores – essentially robot souls – to explain their propulsion.
 Writer Joseph Staten resolved to create a simple story to enhance an emotional backdrop more grounded in complexity.
 ReCore was designed by Comcept, which is a development studio founded by former Capcom employee Keiji Inafune.
-Partnering with Comcept was Armature Studio, formed by designers who worked on Metroid Prime 3: Corruption and the prior Mega Man X series spin-off concept Maverick Hunter.
+Partnering with Comcept was Armature Studio, formed by leaders from Retro Studios who worked on Metroid Prime, Metroid Prime 2: Echoes, Metroid Prime 3: Corruption, and the prior Mega Man X series spin-off concept Maverick Hunter.
 Dividing labor between the studios into each their expertise, Armature Studio developed the technical assets while Comcept maintained the base philosophy of the world, characters and story.
 Using the Unity game engine, Armature Studio collaborated with Unity Technologies to advance its animation state machine system, Mecanim, for its application in ReCore.
 Asobo Studio assisted in a share of the development including creating the game's world and enemies.
-The game was directed by Mark Pacini of the Metroid Prime series.
+The game was directed by Mark Pacini of the Metroid Prime trilogy series.
 Mega Man and Metroid influenced the manner in which the robotic characters and world-unlocking were developed, and the cinematic story was impacted by Staten's reading of The Jungle Book.
+The Legend of Zelda was also subject of inspiration.
 Chad Seiter composed the score.